 Skin bioengineering is an expanding field of investigative and clinical dermatology.
 This guide describes all commercially available techniques and instruments.
 It provides a thorough overview of methods for noninvasive investigation of skin function.
 Commercially available instruments are reviewed...

-Peter Elsner, Enzo Berardesca, Howard I. Maibach
+Edited By Peter Elsner, Enzo Berardesca, Howard I. Maibach

 September 01, 1994